milwad-dev/laravel-validate/README.md

 # Publish

-If you want to publish config file, you can run below command on your terminal:
+If you want to publish a config file, you can run the following command on your terminal:

 ```shell
 php artisan vendor:publish --tag="laravel-validate-config"
 ```

-If you want to publish a lang file for a custom validation message you can run this command in the terminal:
+If you want to publish a lang file for a custom validation message, you can run this command in the terminal:

 ```shell
 php artisan vendor:publish --tag="validate-lang-{$lang}"